Revision: Sat, 20 Dec 2025 02:02:19 GMT

 }

-You can use multiple attributes at the same time:
+You can use multiple attributes at the same time with shorter syntax:

 php